Applying Bacal’s Law of Meaningless Utterances – Understanding language and communication – meaningless utterances

 Let’s go back to Tom’s statement: “I am strongly in favor of individual rights and people taking responsibility”.
 Can we apply Bacal’s Law of Meaningless Utterances to determine whether this statement means anything?
 Sure.
 What we do is we negate it.
 So we then get:

-I am strongly against individual rights and believe people should NOT take responsibility for anything.
+I am strongly against individual rights and believe people should NOT take responsibility for anything

 Now that we’ve negated the statement, we evaluate whether a normal, sane and rational person would say something like this.
 If you can’t imagine anyone (or most normal people) supporting the negation, then the initial statement is meaningless.